Reemz1/Project1mindfitness/README.md

 - I was unable to resolve the bug found in signup.html via the W3C validator:

-   - This is because any changes made affected the styling of the page, and i was unable to locate the stray end tags, open elememts and unclosed element upon review.
+   - This is because any changes made affected the styling of the page, and i was unable to locate the stray end tags, open elements and unclosed element upon review.

 ## Deployment ##